-Please refer to the Hot Restart functionality of the Management Center section to learn how you can perform a force start using the Management Center.
+See the Hot Restart functionality of the Management Center section to learn how you can perform a force start using the Management Center.

-15.3.5.
+16.3.5.
 Partial Start

-When one or more members fail to start or have incorrect Hot Restart data (stale or corrupted data) or fail to load their Hot Restart data, cluster will become incomplete and restart mechanism cannot proceed.
+When one or more members fail to start or have incorrect Hot Restart data (stale or corrupted data) or fail to load their Hot Restart data, cluster becomes incomplete and restart mechanism cannot proceed.
 One solution is to use Force Start and make a fresh start with existing members.
 Another solution is to do a partial start.

-Partial start means that the cluster will start with an incomplete member set.
-Data belonging to those missing members will be assumed lost and Hazelcast will try to recover missing data using the restored backups.
+Partial start means that the cluster starts with an incomplete member set.
+Data belonging to those missing members is assumed lost and Hazelcast tries to recover missing data using the restored backups.
 For example, if you have minimum two backups configured for all maps and caches, then a partial start up to two missing members will be safe against data loss.
 If there are more than two missing members or there are maps/caches with less than two backups, then data loss is expected.

 Partial start is controlled by cluster-data-recovery-policy configuration parameter and is not allowed by default.
 To enable partial start, one of the configuration values PARTIAL_RECOVERY_MOST_RECENT or PARTIAL_RECOVERY_MOST_COMPLETE should be set.
-Please see Configuring Hot Restart section for details.
+See the Configuring Hot Restart section for details.